KatarzynaKruk/climate_dataviz/README.md

 ##  Net-zero scenarios

 Scripts and graphics to show different net-zero scenarios and their consequences for atmospheric CO2 and global temperatures.
+See the graphics folder for powerpoint slides, images and a movie.

 _Katarzyna Kruk and Anne Urai, Leiden University, 2023._